exploring self-realization, sacred personhood, and full humanity

 A library of wisdom is more precious than all wealth, and all desirable things cannot be compared to it.
 Plato

 Of all human pursuits wisdom is the more perfect, the more sublime, the more useful, the more agreeable.
-Thomas Aquinas
+Aquinas

 the only jewel to carry beyond the grave

 If minds are truly alive they will seek [a wisdom-library, for such is] the human race ... confronting its problems, drawing the blueprints of its futures.
 Harry Overstreet

 Books are the treasured wealth of the world …Their authors are a natural and irresistible aristocracy in every society, and, more than kings or emperors, exert an influence on mankind.
 Henry David Thoreau, Walden

 The only true equalisers are books ... the only jewel which you can carry beyond the grave is wisdom.
 J.A.
 Langford

 These are the reasons for which a man can be confident about the fate of his soul, as long as in life he has devoted himself to the pleasures of acquiring knowledge with goodness [and] truth.
 Socrates’ last words in Phaedo